VIS4ROB-lab/multi_robot_coordination/README.md

 It is now possible to run other nodes on the two PCs - all the nodes will be connected to the same `rosmaster`.

 ### 1. Map navigation with 4 agents
 In this experiment, we show how to run the complete pipeline in order to perform a full exploration of an area of interest, selected at the beginning of the mission by the user.
+If multiple PCs are in use, make sure to run the right launch file on the right computer.
 First, start the simulation:
 ```
 $ roslaunch multi_robot_simulation mav_sim_chemical_plant_four.launch